BenjaminRocco/GA_Project_2/README.md

-# Project 2 - Ames Housing Data and Kaggle Challenge
+# The Ames Housing Sales Price Prediction Challenge

 # Problem Statement:

 1. The purpose of this project is to create and iteratively refine a multi-linear-regression (MLR) model.
 1. Success will be measured by the $\textbf{R}^2$ values of train and test scores and how optimal the value becomes as a result of fitting (the absolute difference between these values being close to $0$).
-1. Finally, we will upload predictions with the lowest Root-Mean-Square-Error (RMSE) to the Kaggle competition submission portal, where these scores will be compared with our classmate's scores to decide upon who created the best model.
+1. Finally, we upload predictions with the lowest Root-Mean-Square-Error (RMSE) to the Kaggle competition submission portal, where these scores will be compared with other competitors scores to decide upon who created the best model.
-1. In class, we will provide insights through reporting and presentation.
+1. We provide insights through reporting and presentation.
 1. In conclusion, the finding of this project will be of particular interest to those considering a first-time home purchase, in order to make the best decision possible and taking all the relevant factors into consideration.

+Ultimately, we recommend deciding upon a first-time home purchase by overall quality, square footage, numbers of various rooms, and other factors most highly correlated with sales price.
+Our model is highly accurate with a root-mean-squared-error of $23k$ dollars of actual housing price and we delve into more detail within the actual `.ipynb` notebooks found in this repo.

 # Folder Organization